selengecagin/crypto-data-pipeline/README.md

 # Crypto Data Pipeline

 ## Overview
 A Python ETL pipeline that fetches cryptocurrency prices from CoinGecko API and stores them in PostgreSQL.
-Runs every hour to build historical price data.
+Runs every minute to build historical price data.

 ## How It Works
 Fetches live prices for 5 cryptocurrencies